 Please note that with Brixly, all outbound mail is relayed via a premium delivery / SMTP service called ‘MailChannels’.
 This is provided free of charge with each account, and is designed to ensure the highest delivery rates possible in the hosting industry.

-Important: When using PHPMail() instead of the recommended ‘SMTP’ for WordPress emails, your emails will not be relayed via MailChannels at all, and therefore also imposes risk of IP blacklists affecting email delivery to your clients.
+Important: When using PHPMail() instead of the recommended ‘SMTP’ for WordPress emails, your emails may not be sent from the correct address from your site which can lead to authorisation failures and sent emails to fail.

 It is always recommended to enable SMTP through WordPress.

 We have an excellent guide on how to configure SMTP with your WordPress application here...

 HOW TO CONFIGURE SMTP WITH YOUR WORDPRESS APPLICATION